Paattondru Ketten: Soundtrack

 Soundtrack was composed by Maragatha Mani.
-Lyrics written by Vairamuthu.
+Lyrics were written by Vairamuthu.

 Release and reception

 Paattondru Ketten was released on 5 December 1991.
 N. Krishnaswamy of The Indian Express on his review, dated 6 December 1991, wrote that the script "does not seem to be developing their characters at all" and also criticised the performances of the lead pair.
-He was citing as indicating that they "don't seem to be serious at all about the role they are portraying".
+He indicated that they "don't seem to be serious at all about the role they are portraying".
+C. R. K. of Kalki praised the performances of star cast and concluded there are a couple of hiccups in the set of incidents but they are swept away amidst the lively entertainment.